top of page

 Bebonkwe collects her digital and organic source materials using traditional gathering practices within urban locations, mirroring those taken up by her ancestors for eons.
 Her visual and dimensional combinations (expressionistic/geometric, flat/volumetric), and the regular spacing of 3D elements also continue Plains First Nations' creative customs, disregarding Western divisions between sculpture and painting.
 Her collaboration with the city as a living, expressive entity is another embodiment of Indigenous perception.

-The presence of text in the show extends Bebonkwe’s history of wordplay, with words extracted from city surfaces investing the artworks with both multiplicitous, often wryly decolonizing denotative meanings and with their image forms.
+The presence of text in the show extends Bebonkwe’s history of wordplay, with words extracted from city surfaces investing the artworks with multiplicitous, often wryly decolonizing denotative meanings and with their image forms.

 The exhibition works may be experienced through their visual offering alone.
 Yet, the layered cultural and metaphorical elements also express Indigeneity being lived, artfully, within urbanity.
 Within the current environmental crisis sits a great need for examples of workable, time-tested relationships with the land: This is one of the numerous qualities that make Bebonkwe’s work deeply relevant today, and why the recent, long overdue gain in recognition of contemporary Indigenous art must be deemed necessary.

 The artist does an excellent job of centering the Indigenous mind and life in her art by dissolving lines between millennia-old practice and a highly current sensibility.
 Her combinations of physical and digital rendering, and land-gathered and recycled refuse materials lyrically advocate for a continuous, unromanticized Indigenous art-making spanning the past, present, and future.
 We must hope that Bebonkwe, a mature artist, ultimately gains much-warranted recognition for her substantial contribution to Native art practices over the last 37 years.
-Given the dismal history of Native peoples’ treatment, her considerable achievement must be understood, both in the presentation of her sensibility and as an inseparable endeavor to keep her culture alive.
+Given the dismal history of Native peoples’ treatment, her considerable achievement must be understood in the presentation of her sensibility and as an inseparable endeavor to keep her culture alive.
 Consequently, Bebonkwe’s show is wonderful in this deft, innovative merging of public and private energies.

-Urban Skins & Ancient Kin, December 11, 2023 – May 18, 2024
+Urban Skins & Ancient Kin, December 11, 2023 – May 18, 2024 (extended to July 22, 2024)

 Brooklyn Heights Library, 286 Cadman Plaza W, Brooklyn, NY 11201